Stocks Start The Week With A Plunge, Dragged Down By Tech Shares

 "Apple is a bellwether," Randy Frederick, vice president of trading and derivatives at Schwab, told the Financial Times.
 "Whenever Apple appears to be struggling — for whatever reason — there is the perception that it will impact other tech companies as well.
 It may or may not be true, but that is the perception."

 Shares of banks and financial services companies also fell.
-Among the big losers was Goldman Sachs which fell about 7.5 percent, amid reports of its involvement in a Malaysian corruption scandal.
+Among the big losers was Goldman Sachs, which fell about 7.5 percent amid reports of its involvement in a Malaysian corruption scandal.

 Even as the overall U.S. economy is performing well, the stock market has been especially turbulent lately, wiping out its entire gains for the year by the end of October.